asseco-voice/laravel-attachments/README.md

 <p align="center"><a href="https://see.asseco.com" target="_blank"><img src="https://github.com/asseco-voice/art/blob/main/evil_logo.png" width="500"></a></p>

-# Laravel Attachments
+# Attachments

-Purpose of this repository is to enable attachments for any Laravel model.
+Purpose of this repository is to enable attachment upload and connecting it to any Laravel model as an M:M relation.

 ## Installation